In a world where people rush from one place to another, it’s easy to become a distracted driver. Even with laws on the books, too many text and drive.

 She didn’t see the other vehicle and someone died.
 Maybe it was her.
 Maybe it was someone innocently going home to their family.

-It’s easy to go on with our lives without any thought that in this world that we are all in some way connected.
+It’s easy to go on with our lives without any consideration that in this world, we are all in some way connected.
 The reality is that we receive what we emit.
 When we are kind to others, we attract kindness.
-When we take time to show we care about those around us, someone will take time to care for us.
-Maybe they’ll be kind and responsible to someone you or I care for.

 Facts About Texting & Driving